ualberta-rcg/python-cluster/_episodes/virtual-environments.md

 ```
 module spider python
 ```

+Note: the module load command doesn't do any permanent changes to your account, and the next time you log in things will be the same as before.
+You will need to load the python module again if you want to use it.

 Once python is loaded, you can create a virtual environment, which will give you access to packages you've downloaded with pip.